eipiplus/timer-python/README.md

 This is the description file for timer.py

 timer.py can work at macOS/Linux.
-The function is to timing (normal timing or count down)
+The function is timing (normal timing or count down)

 Here is the program running information